Berkeley Sound: History

 Berkeley Sound has several smaller bays within it – Uranie Bay, Port Louis harbour and Johnson's Harbour bay, separated by Grave Point, and includes islands such as Hog Island, Kidney Island (a nature reserve) and Long Island.
 It was enlarged as the result of glacial action.
+Uranie Bay is so named after the Uranie, a vessel which struck a rock off Volunteer Point and sunk the bay.
+The sound itself was given its Anglicized name John Byron in January 1765, when he sailed into it.